Anaeligbo-Joseph/Aad-Team-149-Animation-Challenge/README.md

 Animations in five (5) different app scenarios.

 ##For app test
-1. Download apk file from the github repository. (github.com/anaeligbojoseph/Journal test app)
+1. Download apk file from the github repository. (github.com/anaeligbojoseph/Aad-Team-149-Animation-Challenge)
 2. Install the apk on mobile phone.
 3. Accept internet access permission if prompted to.